larrywal-express/fruit-smell-analysis/README.md

 The raw measurements from the Smell Annotator are stored in the "raw" directory.

-There are 7 different fruit smells, each with multiple samples.
+There are 7 different fruit smells, each with multiple samples collected in the office and home using the natural indoor and outdoor conditions during the day and night for packed and unpacked fruit.

 ## Dataset Parser
 The parser combines the raw files, removes unused features, and prepares a dataset for classifier algorithm training.